ardinsys/financial-charts/docs/integrations/svelte.md

 ```

 - Svelte's reactive statements let you push new data or stream updates when props change.
+- Keep one `data` array.
+If you derive it upstream, keep it memoized to avoid redundant `draw` calls on unchanged feeds.
 - Keep the container in the DOM – if the component is hidden or unmounted, dispose the chart to release observers.